John Lind, Konohiki & Project Director

 Scott Crawford, Executive Director

-Scott has been actively involved in Hawaiian issues for 25 years, and has over 25 years of experience working with the nonprofit sector in Hawaii.
-He is the secretary for Na Mamo O Mu‘olea, which manages a historically and culturally significant area, formerly the summer home of King Kalakaui, now owned by the County of Maui.
+Scott has been actively involved in Hawaiian issues and has experience working with the nonprofit sector in Hawaii since the early 1990s.
 He served as po'o/chair of the Maui Nui Makai Network from 2014-2015.
-He is secretary for the Hana Chapter of the Hawaii Farmers Union United, and a trustee for the Hana Cultural Center and Museum.
-He has served five years on the Hana Advisory Committee to the Maui Planning Commission (including one year as chair).
-Scott graduated high school from Seabury Hall in Makawao, and has a B.A. in American Studies and English from Tufts University near Boston, MA (1990).
+He has served five years on the Mayor's Hana Advisory Committee to the Maui Planning Commission (including one year as chair), and also serves on other nonprofit boards in Hana.
+Scott graduated high school from Seabury Hall in Makawao, and has a B.A. in American Studies and English from Tufts University (1990).

 Kane is a graduate of Hana High School, including participation in the vocational program on mechanics and vehicle maintenance.
 He has completed training for maintenance specific to the organizations’ heavy equipment, including the tractor/backhoe, chipper, farm utility vehicle, and riding mower.